CPCLab/lister/README.md

 9. How step number should be counted, e.g., should it be restarted from 1 after a new section.

-10. How can we group corresponding conditionals if it is not done on a step-by-step basis?
+10. How can werecognize a group corresponding conditionals if it is not done on a step-by-step basis?

-11. Is it better to provide if-else in one single statement? (see Jesko’s example)
+11. Whether it is better to provide if-else in one single statement (see Jesko’s example).

-12. Do formulas need to be preserved in the text?
+12. Whether formulas to derive metadata need to be preserved in the text.

-13. How can we accommodate the paragraph with similar key having several values?
+13. How can we accommodate the paragraph with similar key having several values? (mainly for me)

 # Further plans